 How does Southwest Airlines manage to attract 90,043 applicants for 831 open positions?
 In "Happy 40th Birthday, Southwest Airlines!," David Gill outlines the reasons for the airline's success.

-The positive effects of Boaz’ leadership extended beyond the workplace.
-When Naomi saw the results of Ruth’s efforts, she blesses the employer who had given her work and praises God for his kindness and generosity (Ruth 2:20).
+The positive effects of Boaz’ leadership extend beyond the workplace.
+When Naomi sees the results of Ruth’s efforts, she blesses the employer who had given her work and praises God for his kindness and generosity (Ruth 2:20).
 Later, it becomes obvious that Boaz’s high reputation in the community is bringing social harmony and glory to God (Ruth 4:11-12).
 All leaders—indeed all workers—shape the culture in which they work.
 Although we may think that we are constrained by our culture to conform to unfair, meaningless, or unproductive ways of working, in reality the way we work profoundly influences others.
 Boaz, a man of means in the midst of a corrupt and faithless society (Ruth 1:1, where “when the judges ruled” is a shorthand for a corrupt society) succeeds in creating an honest, successful business.
 The harvest supervisor shapes egalitarian practices in a society shot through with misogyny and racism (Judges 19-21).
 Ruth and Naomi create a loving family in the face of great loss and hardship.
 When we feel pressure to conform to a bad environment at work, the promise of God’s faithfulness can overcome all the doubts we take on board from the cultural and social dysfunction around us.

 Fredric W. Bush, vol. 9, Ruth, Esther, Word Biblical Commentary (Dallas: Word, Incorporated, 1998), 129.